The incredulity of Saint Thomas

 An excerpt from Notes on the glass:

-I the invisible weight of history
+I The invisible weight of history

-In his Note on the machines Marx imagines that in an economy where machines do most of the work, the nature of the knowledge locked inside the machines must, he writes, be ‘social’.
+In his The Fragment on Machines Marx imagines that in an economy where machines do most of the work, the nature of the knowledge locked inside the machines must, he writes, be ‘social’.
 He then writes of an ideal machine, one which lasts forever and costs nothing.
-In the sense of contemporary capitalist societies, information is a commodity which does not belong to an individual or organisation body but what Marx calls a ‘general intellect’.
-If one considers information in the contemporary world is a commodity which in the form of computer data can be replicated without any extra input, Marx’s idea becomes extremely valid.
+In the sense of contemporary capitalist societies, information is a commodity which does not belong to an individual or organisational body but what Marx calls a ‘general intellect’.
+If one considers information in the contemporary world a commodity, which in the form of computer data can be replicated without any additional input, Marx’s idea becomes extremely valid.

 Meanwhile, the historical development and considerations remain the main focus here as the broken glass installations are placed each time in a different context (both spatially, institutionally and within the artist’s oeuvre), and despite the object being essentially the same, it develops the discourse further with each subsequent installation, i.e. it becomes a metaphor of a historical narrative.

-A gesture of declaring such an abandoned object a work of art is nothing else than transforming history into a ready-made.
+A gesture of declaring such an abandoned object a work of art is nothing else than transforming history into a readymade.

 As much as symbols and relics are rejected in the modern discourse, it is impossible to make them vanish.
 The broken glass as an object of ambiguous character brings to mind an old story – Saint Thomas is not willing to believe in what is outside of the frame of reason, and so eventually that which is outside of it is brought in so that he can reestablish the frame.

-II From the street to the museum and back to the street
+III From the street to the museum and back to the street

-The museum requires relics of the artist’s activity – artworks – which thus function as proofs of the cultural heritage.
-The historic necessity dictates (and it is in most cases of history true) for the artist’s intention to be then put at the secondary place.
+The museum requires relics of the artist’s activity – works of art – which thus function as proofs of the cultural heritage.
+The historical necessity dictates (and it is in most cases of history true) for the artist’s intention to be then put at the secondary place.